 An appellate panel typically reviews and decides upon claimed errors of law by the trial court.
 The appellate panel usually consists of three judges chosen randomly from a pool of available appellate judges in the district which has jurisdiction.
 The trial judge whose ruling is under review is not a paneled appellate judge.

 What is involved in the appeal process?

 Generally, the parties submit briefs on the merits for review by the appellate court.
 A party may request oral argument or the appellate court may require oral argument.
-After submission of the parties' briefs, and following oral argument if had, the case is submitted to the appellate court for decision on the merits.
+After submission of the parties' respective briefs, and following oral argument if had, the appellate court then decides on the merits appealed.

 How long does it take to obtain a decision on appeal?

-It typically takes an appellate court five months to over a year before it renders its decision.
+It typically takes an appellate court five months to a year before it renders a decision.
 If the appellate court is reversing the trial court based on an error at the trial level, the appellate court will issue a written opinion explaining its decision.
 If the appellate court affirms the trial court it may choose not to issue a written opinion.